Studying the classical civilisations of Ancient Rome and Greece is fascinating.

 On completing the full two-year course you will be awarded a qualification in A-level Classical Civilisation.

+Please click here for a course leaflet.
 If you would like further information about this subject please contact the Head of Classics, Mr J Waller at: